 Workplace violence can be generally defined as verbal or physical assault or any violence that happens at work or while on duty.

-Violence can occur in any workplace and among any type of worker, but the risk for fatal violence is greater for workers in sales, protective services, and transportation, while the risk for nonfatal violence resulting in days away from work is greatest for healthcare and social assistance workers.
+Violence can occur in any workplace and among any type of worker, but the risk for fatal violence is greater for workers in protective services and transportation and material moving, while the risk for nonfatal violence resulting in days away from work is greatest for healthcare and social assistance workers.